 “Fine, I’ll go get the Princess, but you now she’ll give me hell for it.
 Uou two boys play nice.”
 Sirius stood up and threw the treats he had brought for Lily over to James, before slipped out the portrait hole, grateful for an escape.

 He paused once he was a few feet down the corridor and let his body rest against the stone wall.
 Part of him wanted to turn back, to finish telling James what he had nearly said before Peter interrupted.

 he reasoned with himself.
 He would tell him soon.
 He had to.

 “So, you have always been vanting to play Quidditch, or is it a new idea?”
 His voice was relaxed as they strolled along the lake.
 Lily was almost glad she had agreed to spend time with Alrek, it was a bit awkward, yes, but he seemed genuinely pleased to have her company.

 “Well, not so much.
 I used to be terrified of flying, but after I had a fight with one of my friends in fifth year, I let James teach me to take my mind off it.”

-After almost two years, she still couldn’t think of the way Snape had hurt her, without experiencing a small flash of that pain.
-Even then, James was trying to help.
-Sirius had wanted to kill Severus, and the only way she had gotten them to agree to let it go was by giving them a chance to teach her to ride around far too high up on a broom.
+Lily remember how Sirius had wanted to kill Severus when they’d had that fight, and the only way she had gotten them to agree to let it go was by giving them a chance to teach her to ride around far too high up on a broom.

 It was kind of amusing that so long ago Lily had used trying to fly as a bargaining tool, now James was dangling Quidditch in her face, knowing she would take the bait.